Last updated on November 1st, 2019 at 07:12 pm

 If you’re having a Halloween party, need treats to send to school, or just want a fun activity to do with the kids at home, here’s an idea.
-These cute bats and jack-o-lanterns are ready to print, and all you have to do is cut them out, fill up a little treat bag with Halloween goodies and staple (or tape) on the treat bag topper.
+These cute bats and jack-o-lanterns are ready to print.
+All you have to do is cut them out, fill up a little treat bag with Halloween goodies, and staple (or tape) on the treat bag topper.
 These make the perfect party favors, or cute little gifts for your child’s friends, teachers, or classmates.

 List of Supplies:

 - Printed treat bag tags, note: printing on cardstock or heavyweight paper is preferable – Bat and Pumpkin (click links to print or see below)